katjabercic/Lean-HoG/README.md

 To build the widgets library run the command
 * `lake exe build_widgets`

+To use the visualization widget in a file you have to add the import `import LeanHog.Widgets`.

 Once you built the widgets, you can try them out by opening the `Examples.lean` file and clicking on the line `#visualizeGraph Cycle7`.
 In the info view you should now see something like this: